AlexWaygood/cpython/Doc/c-api/exceptions.rst

    Call :func:`sys.unraisablehook` using the current exception and *obj* argument.

-   This utility function prints a warning message to ``sys.stderr`` when an exception has been set but it is impossible for the interpreter to actually raise the exception.
+   This utility function prints a warning message to :data:`sys.stderr` when an exception has been set but it is impossible for the interpreter to actually raise the exception.
 It is used, for example, when an exception occurs in an :meth:`~object.__del__` method.